Mahdi-Golriz/TravelList-4thTrainingReactTask/README.md

   * State Management
   * Form submission handler envet (on submit)
   * State lift up
+  * How to pass state between siblings elements

 ## Technologies
 Project is created with: